Kunj-Tyagi/MathonGo-Assignment-1/README.md

 # Chapter Performance Dashboard Backend API

+Happy Coding !!!!
+Buy a coffee for Omdeep

 A Robust RESTful API backend for a Chapter Performance Dashboard, built as a sample task for MathonGo.
 This project demonstrates API design, data filtering, caching, rate-limiting, and performance optimization using Node.js, Express.js, MongoDB, and Redis.

 ## Features